villhei/elixirtut/README.md

 Use the `put_elem/3` function to modify an element of a tuple.
 Notice that all declared variables in Elixir are immutable, and the `put_elem/3` returns a new copy of the original tuple rather than modifying the original element like typically done in eg. Java.

-Immutability is a key concept in functional languages.
-Immutability allows for easier reasoning about the code and efficient equality comparisons, where only references of the values need to be compared.

 ####  <a name="data_structures_maps"></a> Maps

 ```elixir